Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Here are the basics to understanding and using integration testing in the context of projects created with the SDK, from a technical perspective:

 * SDK 4.1 develops integration tests for the platform only.
-Currently, the integration tests that the SDK is able to manage by default is related to Alfresco Content Services (ACS) only.
+Currently, the integration tests that the SDK is able to manage by default is related to Content Services (ACS) only.
 * Integration tests require an ACS instance to be up and running.
 You will see that all the scripts and commands are designed to easily manage this requirement, but the prerequisite for the SDK is that an ACS instance is available.
 * If you're running a project created with a Platform JAR archetype, integration tests are not provided by default.
 However, you can copy them from your All-In-One project.